Retaining Clients Through Generational Connections

 Among the many avenues for cultivating intergenerational bonds, philanthropy stands out as a powerful and meaningful way to engage with clients and their heirs.
 For many clients, the legacy they leave behind is as much about values and social impact as it is about financial assets.
 Here’s how advisors can effectively harness the power of philanthropy to retain family clients through Greater Houston Community Foundation:

-- Local Philanthropic Partner: Encourage clients to collaborate with the Foundation to establish family donor advised funds, field-of-interest funds, or designated funds.
+- Local philanthropic partner: Encourage clients to collaborate with the Community Foundation to establish family donor advised funds, field-of-interest funds, or designated funds.
 These cost-effective tools simplify charitable giving and allow families to engage in philanthropy together.

-- Customized Family Services: Recommend that clients take advantage of the Foundation’s services that can identify family members’ interests, organize site visits to local charities, and provide educational resources on charitable giving basics and community impact.
+- Customized family services: Recommend that clients take advantage of the Community Foundation’s services that can identify family members’ interests, organize site visits to local charities, and provide educational resources on charitable giving basics and community impact.

-- Facilitated Family Dialogues: The Foundation can facilitate discussions among family members, ensuring that everyone’s voices are heard.
+- Facilitated family dialogues: The Community Foundation can facilitate discussions among family members, ensuring that everyone’s voices are heard.
 Creating a platform for dialogue fosters a collaborative spirit around shared values and philanthropic goals.

-- Tax-savvy Giving Strategies: Share resources regarding the advantages of donating noncash assets like real estate and business interests.
+- Tax-savvy giving strategies: Share resources regarding the tax benefits of charity, and the advantages of donating noncash assets like real estate and business interests.
 This strategy not only maximizes the tax benefits but also showcases smart financial planning—a lesson heirs can take to heart.

 Continue reading: Giving With Clarity: The Power of Intentional Giving in Family Philanthropy